bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 <img src="03-logistic-regression_files/figure-html/unnamed-chunk-18-1.png" width="672" />

-Of course the fit is not particularly good, but we only had one observation, so this is not surprising.
-Crucially, we can see that the GP encodes the idea of uncertainty.
+We can see that the GP has pinned down functions that pass close to the datapoint.
+Of course, at this stage, the fit is not particularly good, but that's not surprising as we only had one observation.
+Crucially, we can see that the GP encodes the idea of *uncertainty*.
 Although the model fit is not particularly good, we can see exactly *where* it is no good.

 Exercise 3.5 (optional): Try plotting some sample function from the posterior GP.
 Hint: these will be Gaussian distributed with mean {f.star.bar} and covariance {cov.f.star}.